Bortiz25/pet-store-website/README.md

 ## MongoDB
 ### Database Management

 After recieveing an invitation with access to the database, create an account then navigate to view all database deployments.
 Click on the "Cluster0" hyperlink then click on the collections tab.
 The database is named "Website" and it contains three collections.
-The three collections are named 'product', 'audits', and 'users'.
+The three collections are named 'products', 'audits', and 'users'.

-A collection is like a table in SQL and a document is similar to a row in an SQL table.
+A collection is like a table in SQL and a document is like a row in an SQL table.

 ### 'products' collection schema